markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 To the first question, the answer at first was "No." We didn't have any server space where we could deploy a live service.
 This was blocked because of a dispute.
 The price of providing and supporting the servers was not included in the contract.
-But the client argued, that they shouldn't have to commission the servers.
+The client argued that they shouldn't have to commission the servers.
 Neither should they pay for them or support them.
-This became a much harder argument to make once people in their own company were asking for the software.
+This became a much harder argument for the clients to make once people in their own company were asking for the software.

-Suddenly the people who were trying to negotiate free stuff were in the way of their own colleagues.
+Suddenly the people who were trying to negotiate free stuff from their suppliers were in the way of their own colleagues.
 Now they weren't helping the company by being tough on costs.
 Rather they were stopping people who worked for their organisation from getting something they wanted.
 Something that could make their lives easier.
 Suddenly the servers appeared, and then money for people to support the servers appeared.
 A real roll-out of the software started to happen.

 To the second question, "If we try to do this, is anybody going to jump out from behind a tree and stop me?"
 The answer was "yes."
 In fact, two people jumped out.
 An accessibility guy and a security guy.
 The accessibility guy claimed that there was no way the software could be released until it met an extra set of requirements.
-The client claimed that we should have known about these requirements right from the start and so we should pay for them.
+Again, the client (I think he'd been on a negotiation course) claimed that we should have known about these requirements right from the start and so we should pay for them.

 And by the way, the client was right.
 We should have built in accessibility right from the start.
 It takes no more effort in coding to make sure that a website is accessible.
 And it actually makes the site much easier for all kinds of people to use.
-People who you might not think of as disabled.
+And those people who you might not think of as disabled.
 Do it.
 It makes sense.
 If in doubt, pay a blind guy to look at your site.
 Does this sound insensitive?
-I really don't think it is, but maybe that's because I know several blind guys who dearly wish that people would ask a blind guy to look at their site.
+I really don't think it is, but maybe that's because I happen to have several friends who are blind guys who dearly wish that any company that writes software would ask a blind guy to look at their site.

-Out from behind another tree jumped the security guy.
+OK.
+Accessibility.
+We were wrong.
+And I, at least, have learned from the mistake.
+Then, from behind another tree jumped the security guy.
 He said that the project should never be allowed to go live until we could prove that it was secure.
 Just to leave us in no doubt about his effectiveness as a blocker, he also refused to tell us what it was we needed to change so that it would be secure.
 And of course, the costs of any changes we made needed to be borne by us rather than the client.

 As people who jump out from behind trees trying to block progress go, these two looked pretty effective.
 Both were telling us we couldn't